Huckleberry Roasters by Mast, United States21 April,2016

 Contrast is used to good effect, dividing and highlighting key information and securing visual impact.
 These include the detail of pattern alongside unprinted space, hand drawn wordmark alongside the more reductive qualities of a sans-serif, bright spot colours framed by white, and straightforward insight into flavour profile and origin yet a playful naming strategy.
 These are brought together with a good sense of proportion and structure, an appreciation for aesthetic flourish and the need for character in image and words, as well a communicative clarity.

-What do you think of Mast’s packaging work for Huckleberry Roasters?
+What do you think of Mast’s 2016 packaging design for Huckleberry Roasters?
 Share your thoughts in the comment section below or get the conversation started on Twitter.

 If you liked this then you may also like: